rassabin/Behavioural-and-Cognitive-Robotics/README.md

 LSTM groups shows more or less uniform training process, but some groups has some pike at beginng and therefore they get more progress.
 This peak may be due to successful random parameters during training.

+Also was compared the best bit robots from LSTM group and FF: 15 and 13.
+The motion of LSTM looks more sequential quite differ with FF nearby reward point: LSTM robot do roation around itself axes, FF robot do the calibation with small angle and small bias position.